 - A lot size calculator helps in calculating potential risk-reward ratios.

-- If you want to determine how large a trade is, a lot size calculator would be a great indicator.
+- If you want to determine how large trade is, a lot size calculator would be a great indicator.

 7. Forex Profit Loss Calculator

-Profit and loss forex calculators are used to determine how much a trader is likely to gain or lose once their ‘Take-Profit’ and ‘Stop-Loss’ levels have been achieved.
+Profit and loss forex calculators are used to determine how much a trader is likely to gain or lose once their ‘Take-Profit’ and ‘Stop-Loss’ levels have got achieved.
 To calculate this anticipated profit or gain using profit and loss forex calculators, you will need your lots size, account types, currency pair, take profit value, and the stop loss value.

 8. Forex Pivot Point Calculator